andersy005/xdev-projects/README.md

   templates.

   - **`campaigns/campspec_template.md`**: A template for *Campaign Specification* documents.
-When a new project is defined/specified, it should be named `campspec_{codename}` where `{codename}` is replaced by the campaign codename.
+When a new campaign is defined/specified, it should be named `campspec_{codename}` where `{codename}` is replaced by the campaign codename.
-  - **`campaigns/current/`**: All project specification documents for on-going projects should be placed here.
+  - **`campaigns/current/`**: All campaign specification documents for on-going campaigns should be placed here.
-  - **`campaigns/complete/`**: All project specification documents for completed projects should be placed here.
+  - **`campaigns/complete/`**: All campaign specification documents for completed campaignS should be placed here.
-  - **`campaigns/construction/`**: All project specification documents for projects that are still being constructed/specified should be placed here.
+  - **`campaigns/construction/`**: All campaign specification documents for campaigns that are still being constructed/specified should be placed here.